Lucaz97/tt03-RTLlocked-verilog-qtcoreA1/README.md

 ## How it works
+Example program:

+'''
+; This program tests the btn and LEDs
+; will switch between 0 and 7 pressing the button
+;
+; BTNs and LEDS are at address 17, btn at LSB
+0: ADDI 7 ; load the btn and LEDS
+1: STA 17 ; load the btn and LEDS
+2: LDA 17 ; load the btn and LEDS
+3: AND 16 ; mask the btn
+4: BNE_BWD ; if btn&1 is not zero then branch back to 0
+5: LDA 13 ; load the btn and LEDS
+6: STA 17 ; load the btn and LEDS
+7: LDA 17 ; load the btn and LEDS
+8: AND 16 ; mask the btn
+9: BEQ_BWD ; if btn&1 is zero then branch back to 3
+;
+; the button has now done a transition from low to high ;
+10: CLR
+11: JMP
+;
+; data
+13: DATA 127 ;
+15: DATA 249    ; logic locking unlock key (program will not work without this)
+16: DATA 191    ; logic locking unlock key (program will not work without this)
+'''

 C code to load the previously-discussed example program (e.g. via the STM32 HAL) is provided:
 ```